DeiC-HPC/BitBulldozersLab/pytorch-cotainr/README.md

 | Deepspeed       | Apex            |
 |                 | Flash-Attention |

-Note, the partial failure of Deepspeed is summarized in [[deepspeed-env_report.md]].
-Pip installation is succesful, however this is without the hardware acceleration from no C++/CUDA/hip ops (extensions).
+Note, the partial failure of Deepspeed is summarized in `deepspeed-env_report.md`.
+Pip installation is succesful, however, this is without the hardware acceleration from no C++/CUDA/hip ops (extensions).
 These ops need to be [compiled against PyTorch](https://www.deepspeed.ai/tutorials/advanced-install/#pre-install-deepspeed-ops) like Apex.